 Turn a Picture Frame into a Decorative Tray

-You can turn a picture frame into a decorative tray… I think it turned out great and it’s easier than it looks..
+You can turn a picture frame into a pretty decorative tray.
+I think it turned out great and it’s easier than it looks!
 I can’t take credit for this project.
 I saw something very similar in a decorating magazine somewhere, but they never explained how to do it, so here’s the tutorial to make your own.

-You’ll need a few tools, handles, collage elements, paint, plywood, wood glue, and an old wood frame with the original glass or (safety) plexiglass (Unless you are going to put plexiglass in, I wouldn’t put any weight on it because picture frame glass in really thin and could crack easily.).
+You’ll need a few tools, handles, collage elements, paint, plywood, wood glue, and an old wood frame and replacement safety plexiglass.
+Don’t leave the original glass in.
+It’s too likely to break.

 (especially if you have kids around, my kids break everything.).

 Start by removing everything from the frame.
 Be super careful with the glass and any staples or nails, (Always take proper safety precautions and wear appropriate safety gear.).
-Put the glass somewhere safe.
+Put the glass somewhere safe or safely dispose.
 I put mine next to me and almost broke it about 40 times.
+Don’t do what I did.

 Now is a great time to work on your collage (I think this would be really cute with family pictures too.).
 See more tips here on decoupaging vintage graphics if you want to go in that direction.